Author Brit Bennett Gets Real About Women's

 I think you could apply that same thinking to motherhood: Like, you can be a mom, but that doesn't mean that's the only thing you are, or even necessarily your primary identity.

 "Right, exactly.
-I’m not a mom, but I feel like there’s so much pressure on what it means to be a mother, and I think that pressure is also racialised often.
-This idea of bad black mothers, that trope is weirdly common in culture.
+I’m not a mom, but I feel like there’s so much pressure on what it means to be a mother, and I think that pressure is also racialized often.
+This idea of bad Black mothers, that trope is weirdly common in culture.
 It’s inflected by class and a lot of other things, but that was something that I wanted to sort of take on, these mothers that are all very imperfect.
-But also I wanted to strive toward humanising them or making them not seem like these monsters."
+But also I wanted to strive toward humanizing them or making them not seem like these monsters."

 Is there anything else in particular you want people to take away from The Mothers?